-The percentage increase in the CPI, based on the prescribed period under the plan (12 months ending September 30, 2021), was 2.41%.
+The percentage increase in the CPI, based on the prescribed period under the plan (12 months ending September 30, 2022), was 6.33%.

-In accordance with the above formula, the indexation would be limited to 2% but the plan text allows for the portion not granted under the above formula to be provided subject to supplementary indexing tests with respect to plan surplus and investment income.
-Both of these tests were met as of January 1, 2022; therefore, pensioners received a 2.41% increase on January 1, 2022.
+In accordance with the above formula, the indexation would be limited to 5.33% (6.33% minus 1%) but the plan text allows for the portion not granted under the above formula to be provided subject to supplementary indexing tests with respect to plan surplus and investment income.
+Both of these tests were not met as of January 1, 2023; therefore, pensioners received a 5.33% increase on January 1, 2023.